Multivariate one-sided testing in matched observational studies as an adversarial game: Hidden Bias in Matched Observational Studies

 \subsection{A model for biased treatment assignment}

 Matched observational studies aim to mimic the finely stratified experiment described in \S \ref{sec:Notation}.
 Matching algorithms assign individuals to matched sets on the basis of observed covariates such that $x_{ij}\approx x_{ij'}$ for individuals $j$ and $j'$ in the same matched set $i$; see \citet{Han04} and \citet{zub12} among many for more on matching algorithms and the optimization problems underpinning them.
 A simple model for treatment assignment in an observational study states that before matching, individuals are assigned to treatment independently with unknown probabilities $\pi_{ij} = \P(Z_{ij}=1\mid \cF)$.
-While one may hope that $\pi_{ij}\approx \pi_{ij'}$ after matching, proceeding as such would be specious due to the potential presence of unmeasured confounding.
+While one may hope that $\pi_{ij}\approx \pi_{ij'}$ after matching, proceeding as such would be specious due to both the potential presence of unmeasured confounding and residual imbalances on the observed covariates in each matched set.
 The model of \citet[][Chapter 4]{R02} stipulates that individuals in the same matched set may differ in their odds of assignment to treatment by at most a factor of $\Gamma$,

-The parameter $\Gamma$ controls the degree to which unmeasured confounding may have impacted the treatment assignment process.
-The value $\Gamma = 1$ returns a randomized finely stratified experiment, while $\Gamma>1$ allows the unobserved covariates to tilt the randomization distribution to a degree controlled by $\Gamma$.
+The parameter $\Gamma$ controls the degree to which matching solely on observed covariates may have failed to align the assignment probabilities in each matched set.
+The value $\Gamma = 1$ returns a randomized finely stratified experiment, while $\Gamma>1$ allows for a tilt in the randomization distribution to a degree controlled by $\Gamma$.
 For instance, $\Gamma=2$ stipulates that individuals in the same matched set might truly differ in their odds of receiving the treatment by a factor of at most two.
-Returning attention to the matched structure by conditioning on $\cZ$, this model is equivalent to assuming where $\gamma = \log(\Gamma)$ and $u$ lies in the $N$-dimensional unit cube, call it $\mathcal{U}$; see \citet{ros95} or \citet[][Chapter 4]{R02} for a proof of this equivalence.
+Returning attention to the matched structure by conditioning on $\cZ$, this model is equivalent to assuming where $\gamma = \log(\Gamma)$ and $u$ lies in the $N$-dimensional unit cube, call it $\mathcal{U}$, embodying both differences in unobserved covariates and latent discrepancies in observed covariates after matching; see \citet{ros95} or \citet[][Chapter 4]{R02} for a proof of this equivalence.